Macros

 Troubleshooting

-Due to the order of operations, Macro calls nested within Dice Roll Queries are fully expanded before the Roll Query is executed.
-This means that if a macro nested within a Dice Roll Query contains any "problematic characters" that conflict with Roll Query syntax (such as "}" "," and "|"), that macro may cause the Dice Roll Query to break.
-The reason is that the Query will treat problematic characters in the called macro as Query syntax.
+Due to the order of operations, Macro calls nested within Dice Roll Queries are fully expanded before whole query is executed.
+This means that if a macro nested within a Dice Roll Query contains any "problematic characters" that conflict with query syntax (such as "}" "," and "|"), that macro may cause the whole query to break.
+The reason is that the query will treat problematic characters in the referenced macro as part of the original syntax.

 If this is the case, it may be necessary to either remove those problematic characters (within the called macro itself), or replace them with HTML entities.